royye62/royye62.github.io/_posts/c++/container.md

 - two primary types
   - map
     - The elements in a map are key–value pairs
+    - use as dictionary
+    - often refer to as an associative array. an associative array is like a normal array except that its subscript don't have to be int.

   - set
     - A set element contains only a key
+    - a set is most useful when we simply want to know whether a value is present. for example: white-list
+    - use when to keep elements sorted and unique

 ```
 // elements ordered by key